Skip to content

 Uniformity

-The Microfluidizer® processor created nanoemulsions were 17–91% less poly-dispersed than the HPH when run at the same energy input as shown in Figure 7.
-For the majority of the test conditions, nanoemulsions processed through the Microfluidizer® processor showed uniform size distribution with a polydispersity index (PDI) smaller than 0.1, while all homogenized nanoemulsions showed broad size distribution with much larger PDI.
+The Microfluidizer® processor-created nanoemulsions were 17–91% less poly-dispersed than the HPH when run at the same energy input as shown in Figure 7.
+For the majority of the test conditions, nanoemulsions processed through the Microfluidizer® processor showed uniform size distribution with a polydispersity index (PDI) smaller than 0.1, while all homogenized nanoemulsions showed broad size distribution with a much larger PDI.

 Power consumption